zensh/route-trie/README.md

 /files/templates/article.html    matched: filepath="templates/article.html"
 ```

-The value of parameters is saved on the `Matched.Params`.
+The value of parameters is saved on the `matched.params`.
 Retrieve the value of a parameter by name:
 ```
-type := matched.Params("type")
+let type = matched.params['type']
-id   := matched.Params("ID")
+let id   = matched.params['ID']
 ```

 **Notice for regex pattern:**